 Yes, you can apply for an LEI code if you are not the Legal Representative of the company.
-However, we will contact you to sign a Letter of Authorization by the legal representative of the company.
-We will provide the Letter of Authorization by e-mail and you can either scan in the signed copy or take a picture with your mobile phone.
+However, we will contact you to sign a Letter of Authorisation by the legal representative of the company.
+We will provide the Letter of Authorisation by e-mail and you can either scan in the signed copy or take a picture with your mobile phone.

 Can I apply for an LEI code for a company registered in another country?

 Yes, you can apply for a company in another country.
 Please fill in the application as registered in the local company registry.
 After that we can complete the validation process from the respective registry.